kurt-krueckeberg/data-structures-cplus/notes/bsearch.rst

     // Recursive version
     // Input:
-    // lo and hi define the range of indexes. hi is included hi is right-most index int bsearch(T key, T a[], int lo, int hi) // hi is the last element of the array {
+    // lo and hi define the range of indexes. hi is included hi is right-most index template<typename T> int bsearch(T key, T a[], int lo, int hi) // hi is the last element of the array {
       if (hi <= lo)